-The founder of this company is Andrew Burrows, a thirty year old from Nottingham with a real passion for interiors and a love of all things unique and bespoke.
-He reveals how the venture came about – “I’d been involved in the family business, an online decorating merchant, for some years.
+The founder of this company is Andrew Burrows, a thirty-year-old from Nottingham with a real passion for interiors and a love of all things unique and bespoke.
+He reveals how the venture came about, “I’d been involved in the family business, an online decorating merchant, for some years.
 It was time to make a big decision, be brave and launch my own online business focusing on bespoke patterns for walls and fabrics.
-This is where the business name evolved – like its ethos, it’s a completely unique and original word with connotations of homely, cosy and snug.”
+This is where the business name evolved – like its ethos, and it’s a unique and original word with connotations of homely, cosy and snug.”

 Night Owl Pattern by Lydia Meiying

 A wise owl is shown sitting in an oak tree in rich browns and greens for an autumnal feel